mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 ## whoami

-This tells you your id name, for example, \"allen\"
+This tells you your id name, for example, "allen"

 So you can type